sasmithaK/sasmithaK/README.md

 # 👋 Hi, I'm Sasmitha

 I love application development; turning ideas and problems into things I can actually build and use.
-I enjoy experimenting with new technologies, figuring out how things work, and building across web, mobile and desktop.
+I enjoy experimenting with new technologies, figuring out how things work, and building frontend and backend, across web, mobile and desktop.

 ---